knrd1/chatgpt/README.md

 channel = "#irc"
 nickname = "MyBot"
 ```
-IMPORTANT: When you specify "nickname", make sure you replace ALL occurences of ChatGPT in chatgpt.py file to the new nickname.
-For example, if your bot nick name is "MyBot", do:
+IMPORTANT: When you specify "nickname", make sure you replace all occurences of "ChatGPT" in chatgpt.py file to the new nickname.
+For example, if your bot nickname is "MyBot", do:
 ```
 $ sed -i 's/ChatGPT/MyBot/g' chatgpt.py
 ```
 You can optionally adjust following settings, for more details see:
 https://platform.openai.com/docs/api-reference/completions
 ```
-            temperature=1,
+            temperature=0.8,
-            max_tokens=300,
+            max_tokens=500,
             top_p=1,
             frequency_penalty=0,
             presence_penalty=0
 ```
-Also you can edit the engine, the list of compatible engines below:
+Also, you can edit the engine, the list of compatible engines below:
 ```
                 engine="text-davinci-003",
 ```